Darko Vojvodić: Managerial career

 After finishing his playing career, Vojvodić was a manager of a number of Bosnian clubs.

 He started in 2009, managing Sutjeska Foča and finished the first half of the season at top of the First League of RS.
 Next he coached Proleter Teslić, from where he moved to Drina Zvornik in September 2010.

-He also managed his former club Sloboda Tuzla, Radnički Lukavac, Slavija Sarajevo, Travnik, GOŠK Gabela, with whom he won the 2016–17 First League of FBiH, and Tuzla City which was at that time known as "Sloga Simin Han".
+He also managed his former club Sloboda Tuzla, Radnički Lukavac, Slavija Sarajevo, Travnik, GOŠK Gabela, with whom he won the 2016–17 First League of FBiH, and Sloga Simin Han.

 Vojvodić worked as the manager of Borac Banja Luka, a position he came on in March 2018.
 In the 2018–19 First League of RS season, on 11 May 2019, in a 1–3 away win against Rudar Prijedor, he got Borac promoted back to the Bosnian Premier League.
 On 5 June 2019, Vojvodić decided to leave Borac after stating that the club did not want him to be the clubs's manager in the next season.

-On 5 September 2019, he was named new manager of Serbian First League club Radnički 1923, a team he previously played at and also captained which was at the time known as "Radnički Kragujevac".
+On 5 September 2019, he was named new manager of Serbian First League club Radnički 1923, a team he previously played at and also captained.
 His first win as Radnički manager was in a 1–0 home league match against Zlatibor Čajetina on 8 September 2019.
 In November 2019, he was sacked from the position of Radnički manager.

 On 13 December 2019, Vojvodić became the new manager of, at the time, First League of FBiH club Olimpik.
 In Vojvodić's first official game as Olimpik manager, his team drew 1–1, but later lost in a penalty shootout against Široki Brijeg in the quarter-finals of the 2019–20 Bosnian Cup on 4 March 2020.
 His first win as Olimpik's manager was in a 2–0 home league match against Slaven Živinice on 7 March 2020.
 On 26 May 2020, the 2019–20 First League of FBiH season ended abruptly due to the COVID-19 pandemic in Bosnia and Herzegovina and by default, Olimpik, led by Vojvodić, were crowned league champions and got promoted back to the Bosnian Premier League.
 On 5 September 2020, he was let go by the club and replaced by Esad Selimović.

 On 10 March 2021, Vojvodić was named new manager of First League of FBiH club Vis Simm-Bau.